A Survey of AI-Generated Video Evaluation: Alignment with Human Perception

 \subsection{Benchmark Datasets}

 A number of datasets have been curated for the development and validation of video quality assessment models.
 This section details various collections of video sequences with different characteristics and their corresponding quality scores.
 These videos vary in resolution, duration, distortions, and the environments in which they were assessed, as well as in the methodologies used for assessing video quality, including crowdsourcing platforms, controlled lab environments, and various subjective quality metrics.
 The evaluation metrics employed across these datasets include Mean Opinion Score (MOS) \cite{streijl2016MOS}, Differential Mean Opinion Score (DMOS) \cite{sheikh2006statistical}, Peak Signal-to-Noise Ratio (PSNR) \cite{shannon1948mathematical}, Structural Similarity Index (SSIM) \cite{wang2004image}, and no-reference metrics such as BRISQUE \cite{mittal2012no} and NIQE \cite{mittal2013making}, providing a comprehensive assessment of video quality from multiple perspectives.
-A summary of the benchmark datasets discussed in this section is presented in Table \ref{tab:percep_dataset} and Figure \ref{fig:perception_dataset_case} illustrates exemplar cases from several representative datasets.
+A summary of the benchmark datasets discussed in this section is presented in Table \ref{tab:percep_dataset}.